God's Omnipresence: Finding Comfort in the Ever-Present God

 Key Thoughts

-- This attribute brings both holy accountability (He sees all) and profound comfort (we are never alone).
+- This attribute brings both holy accountability (He sees all) and profound comfort (we are never alone) (Proverbs 15:3; Hebrews 13:5).

-- Knowing God is always near fosters courage, honesty, peace, and continual communion with Him.
+- Knowing God is always near fosters courage, honesty, peace, and continual communion with Him (Matthew 28:20; Psalm 16:8).

 Ask Yourself